Key Issues in The New Knowledge Management

 Key Issues in The New Knowledge Management (2003), by Joe Firestone and Mark W. McElroy, is for me a welcome library addition.
 A strong point is the focus on the epistemological issues.
 The summary of various theoretical underpinnings is clearly laid out.

 I have felt uncomfortable with the traditional knowledge pyramid which has a base of raw data, then information, knowledge and a capping of wisdom.
 The traditional model is superficially seductive.
-It assumes that pure data, is converted into information and then semantically assimilated into a body of knowledge.
+It assumes that pure data are converted into information and then semantically assimilated into a body of knowledge.
 The question asked by the authors is how can such data be primary, let alone pure?
 How can perception be primary?
 Without existing propensities or expectations, agents or their computers cannot perceive anything.
 An agent’s pre-existing information provides structure to the world of experience.
-Data is a type of information.
+Data are types of information.
 Without structure experience is not data.
 What is normally treated as information is in the authors’ view, “just information”, that is to say information with conceptual commitments plus interpretations.

 Knowledge is a subset of information (not a superset) that has been evaluated without ever being proven.
-Knowledge is not a flow or process but an outcome of knowledge production and integration processes.
+Knowledge is an outcome of knowledge production and integration processes.
 It is an object (thing) that is uncertain but testable.
 Wisdom is knowledge coupled with value judgments and actionable assessments, it has untested metaphysical qualities.

 Thus rather than a model based on a pyramid, it seems to be epistemologically more appropriate to picture a Knowledge Life Cycle in which data, “just information” and knowledge are types of information.
 New data and knowledge are made through this Knowledge Life Cycle from pre-existing information.
 That is from “just information”, data, knowledge, and problems.